ryanmgds/P4-Wildcats/README.md

 # Big Ticket Items
-This information can also be found on our scrum board: https://github.com/ryanmgds/P4-Wildcats/projects/1
+This information can be found on our scrum board: https://github.com/ryanmgds/P4-Wildcats/projects/1

+# Techincals

 ## Survey Table (CRUD)
 Ryan worked on this.
 You can find it in the navbar, and you can fill out a survey report, rating your experience on our website.
 You also have the option to leave your contact information.
 Contains data filtering, however this portion is still needs some work.
 Link to code for tables: https://github.com/ryanmgds/P4-Wildcats/blob/main/templates/healthydinners.html , link to code that contains format of page: https://github.com/ryanmgds/P4-Wildcats/blob/main/templates/base.html

-## Login Session For Easter Egg
-Bryce worked on this.
-You can find this in the navbar.
-So far, easter egg location has been made.
-Login session is in progress at the moment.
-Code to easter egg: https://github.com/ryanmgds/P4-Wildcats/blob/main/templates/easteregg.html

-## Data Curation
-In progress...

-## Raspberry pi deployment / AWS??
-Colin and Gavin worked on this.
-The server is running on AWS through Colin's account.
-The website is accessable is now accessable by anyone on the internet.

-# 1/15 Scrum Grading

-## Team Score
-8/10

-## Presentation Score
-4/5

-## Individual Scores
-Ryan Moghaddas:
-10/10,
-total: 22/25

-Bryce Modguno:
-10/10,
-total: 22/25

-Colin Tran:
-8/10,
-total: 20/25

-Gavin Theriault:
-7/10,
-total: 19/25

-## P4-Wildcats Creators
+# P4-Wildcats Creators
 Colin Tran, Ryan Moghaddas, Bryce Modugno, Gavin Theriault